LightBurn UI Tour¶

 Cuts / Layers¶

-This window shows the colors currently in use in your design, and lets you quickly access the settings assigned to them.
+The Cuts / Layers window shows the colors currently in use in your design, and lets you quickly access the settings assigned to each color.

 The first column shows the name you've assigned to this layer, followed by the color, then the Mode (Line, Fill, both, or Image).
 Then the speed and power are displayed, followed by the options to enable or disable sending this layer to the laser, or displaying it in the workspace.

 Underneath the layer list you can see and change the basic settings for the currently selected layer.
-If you double-click an entry in the layer list, it will bring up a larger Cut Settings Editor, with a more complete set of options.
+Double-clicking an entry in the layer list, it will bring up a larger Cut Settings Editor with a more complete set of options.

 Size and Position / Numeric Edits¶